philou/philou.github.com/source/_posts/2017-10-09-what-rails-teaches-us-about-building-platforms-and-frameworks.markdown

 ## Open question

 If it is possible to do the thing that makes the most economic sense, why isn't it the default way ?
 Why are so many of us still losing a ton of money writing large frameworks and platforms up-front ?
+How could we get large companies to adopt the more nimble 'basecamp' way ?

 _If you have remarks, answers or different point of views, I'd love to read your comment !_